-I currently work as a lecturer in organizational behaviour/HRM in Adam Smith Business School, University of Glasgow.
-With my background in linguistics, literature and cultural studies I started my career as a tutor in British culture in the University of Łódź, and a tutor in Slavonic culture at the University of Glasgow.
-My interest in social-cultural theory and research into representations of working-class culture brought me closer to the area organizational sociology, which consequently led to a move to Caledonian Business School where I worked in the Departments of People Management and Cultural Business.
-In 2010 I moved to my current post at the University of Glasgow where I teach in the area of organizational behaviour and human resource management, and act as a Convenor of the MSc in Management Professional Pathway programme and a Convenor of the Business School Ethics Committee.
+Sabina currently works as a Professor of Management in the Adam Smith Business School, University of Glasgow.
+With her background in linguistics, literature and cultural studies she started her career as a tutor in British culture in the University of Łódź, and a tutor in Slavonic culture at the University of Glasgow.
+Her interest in social-cultural theory and research into representations of working-class culture brought her closer to the area organisational sociology, which consequently led to a move to Caledonian Business School where she worked in the Department of People Management, and the Department of Cultural Business.
+In 2010, she moved to the University of Glasgow where she researches and teaches in the area of change management, organizational behaviour and human resource management.

-Dr Sabina Siebert is interested in supervising PhD researchers in the area of workplace learning, change management, trade union studies and management in the creative and cultural industries.
+Prof Sabina Siebert is interested in supervising PhD researchers in the area of organisational trust, the workplace learning, change management, trade union studies and management in the creative and cultural industries.

 Current PhD Supervision

 Organisational trust and distrust within an Industrial Relations Environment

 Leaderless leadership:The curious case of Black Lives Matter

 A Study of Employee Learning Agility - The Effects of Individual Differences and The Work and Learning Context

 (2014-2018) "Labour process theory and the social production of retail work spaces"

 (2012 – 2016) "Consumer trust repair – the case of the food contamination scandal in the UK"